warpdotdev/command-signatures/README.md

 ### Ready for Release

-When your changes to `command-signatures` are complete, you can go back to the original `git` dependency definition in `warp-internal` and update the `rev` (revision) to point to the latest `command-signatures` commit you created.
+When your changes to `command-signatures` are complete, you can go back to the original `git` dependency definition in `warp-internal` and update the `rev` (revision) to point to the latest `command-signatures` commit hash after the change has been merged.
 That's how you tell `warp-internal` to start using your latest changes.